-8.6.5 Horizontal Clearance
+8.6.5 Lateral Offset

-A 4-foot horizontal clearance to lateral obstructions shall be maintained on both sides of a shared use path.
+A 4-foot lateral offset to obstruction shall be maintained on both sides of a shared use path.
 A 2-foot wide graded area with a maximum 1:6 slope shall be maintained adjacent to both sides of the path.